nerc-project/nerc-docs/docs/openstack/logging-in/access-the-openstack-dashboard.md

 ![CILogon Welcome Page](images/CILogon_interface.png)

-MSS Keycloak will request approval of access to the following information from the
+MGHPCC Shared Services (MSS) Keycloak will request approval of access to the following information from the user:
-user:

 - Your CILogon user identifier
 - Your name